hyperledger-labs/blockchain-carbon-accounting/net-emissions-token-network/README.md

 1. Create `.goerli-config.js` by copying the template with `cp .goerli-config.js.example .goerli-config.js` and populate with your Ethereum deployer address private key and Infura key.

-2. Uncomment the import line and the Goerli network settings in `hardhat.config.js`.
+2. Uncomment the `goerliConfig` import line and the Goerli network settings in `hardhat.config.js`.

 3. Deploy by via the deploy script with the following command: